Videos och Recensioner

 Each guest is going through something.
 I came at a crossroads in my life.
 I needed answers to difficult questions that I did not have the strength to answer on my own, and a path forward based on the answers I received.
 Mother ayahuasca showed me the way.

 Ceremonies adhere to century’s old rituals and tradition.
-Don Benigno and Don Guido, the highly experienced shaman, protect and guide you through the experience.
+Don Guido, the highly experienced shaman, protect and guide you through the experience.
 Allowing the medicine to do its work, while giving the participants room to explore the questions and healing they seek from her in comfort.
 The songs they sing are like energetic lullabies.
 Keeping you in a dream-like state, but ensuring your control over the experience.
 They work so incredibly hard during the ceremonies to keep you safe.
 Come with positivity and purpose.

 It is very important to prepare your body for your journey.
 Adhering to the strict ayahuasca diet is more than important, it is necessary to ensure a comfortable experience.
 The medicine is a combination of a spirit guide, a power cleanse, and a smart healing agent.
 If you cheat the diet, it could wreck your whole stay.
 While there, Chef Jose prepares the most delicious ayahuasca meals.
 Simple ingredients that bring out flavors without the typical additives.
 The freshest food I have ever eaten anywhere.